dustinpfister/blog_posts/_posts/lodash_reduce.md

 ## 2 - Some basic examples of reduce that just reduces an array of numbers into a sum

 For a basic example of using reduce, it would be good to start with just an array of numbers.
 Often there ends up being a situation it which something needs to be done that involves [summation](https://en.wikipedia.org/wiki/Summation), such as when figuring out an [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean) for example.
-Although loops can be used, this is a post on reduce so...
+Although other more specific methods like [\_.sum](/2018/11/15/lodash_sum/), and native loops can be used, this is a post on reduce so...

 ### 2.1 - Using \_.reduce in lodash